-4.0 Results/Findings
+4.0 Findings

 This chapter presents an in-depth analysis of the results derived from the survey examining the impact of the Pumpview monitoring system within the selected communities.
 By conducting a comparative evaluation between communities, healthcare centres, local businesses, and schools that are equipped with the Pumpview system and those that are not, this chapter aims to highlight the tangible benefits that the system offers, while also identifying potential areas where further enhancements could be made.
-Through this comparison, the study seeks to underscore the positive effects that Pumpview has brought to various aspects of community life, as well as to reveal any shortcomings or gaps that may exist.
-These findings will form a crucial foundation for developing a deeper understanding of the broader social, economic, and health-related implications that the implementation of the Pumpview system has had on these communities.
 By exploring these impacts in detail, this chapter hopes to provide valuable insights into the overall effectiveness of the system and to contribute to future efforts aimed at optimizing its use for even greater community benefit.